By the year 2000, American sports cars had been dragged through the mud enough.

-This was also just the beginning of the run for SRT Challengers that led to today’s cay with ludicrous amounts of horsepower.
+This was also just the beginning of the SRT Challengers.
+Today the offer ludicrous amounts of horsepower.

-The KR in the GT500KR name stands for King of the Road and when it came to horsepower, this Shelby wears the crown.
-Making 540 hp and 510 lb-ft of torque from a supercharged 5.4-liter V8, the GT500KR super muscle car had 40 hp and 30 lb-ft more than a regular Shelby Mustangs during that time.
+The KR in the Shelby Mustang GT500KR name stands for King of the Road and when it came to horsepower, this Shelby wears the crown.
+Making 540 hp and 510 lb-ft of torque from a supercharged 5.4-liter V8, the GT500KR super muscle car had 40 hp and 30 lb-ft more than a regular Shelby Mustang during that time.

 Styled to look like the original 1968 GT500KR, the Mustang had the presence to back up its performance.
 And, unlike a lot of Mustangs, it had staggered tires with the rear wheels wearing 285 mm-wide rubber while the front wore 255 mm-wide tires.

 5. 2004-2009 Cadillac CTS-V

 2004 can be marked as the year that Cadillac really began to shed its old, stodgy image.
 This was the year the first CTS-V burst onto the scene sporting a 400-hp 5.7-liter V8.
 Only available with a six-speed manual transmission, this rear-wheel-drive luxury sedan was serious about performance and received thorough upgrades from the ground up.

 A more flexible 6.0-liter V8 would be installed in the CTS-V for 2006, but it was in 2009 that things really got serious.
 The second-generation CTS-V sedan was introduced, which upped power significantly to 556 hp and 551 lb-ft. of torque thanks to a 6.2-liter supercharged V8.
 Featuring go-fast bits all around, the 2009 CTS-V proved to be quite the performer.
 A few years later, a coupe and a wagon would join the fold.